uygary/FuckThisPaperLaunch/README.md

 In order to stop the bot, just press `CRTL`+`C` and wait for it to shut itself down, disposing the browser connections.
 It will take some time, but I suspect it might be safer to wait for it to do its thing.
 Since I'm not really familiar with the native driver, I'm not really sure whether it leaks or not otherwise.

-Note: If you run into captcha verifications, just open a new tab in the same browser, go past the captcha challenge, and close that tab.
+Note: If you run into captcha verifications on Walmart, just open a new tab in the same browser, go past the captcha challenge, and close that tab.
 The bot should be able to pick up from there on the original tab.
 If, however, you keep getting capthca challenges down the line, it's not worth it.
 Just disable WalmartBuyer instead.
+If you run into login verification on Newegg, you'll need to enter your OTP manually, and then the bot will pick up from there.
+You can raise the `NEWEGG_LOGIN_CONFIRMATION_WAIT_IN_SECONDS` value if you need more time to receive and open the Newegg email.